wohaco/despace/venus.md

 [![](f/aob/venus/venus_map_tesserae2_thumb.jpg)](f/aob/venus/venus_map_tesserae2.jpg)
 Image of «Ovda Regio», generated by [Magellan](magellan.md) ([JPL PIA00311 ⎆](https://www.jpl.nasa.gov/spaceimages/details.php?id=PIA00311)).
 You can see differences between the Venus plains and mountains «Ovda Regio», the western part of the huge equatorical mountains «Aphrodite Terra».

-Tesserae are regions of heavily deformed terrain on Venus, characterized by two or more intersecting tectonic elements, high topography, & subsequent high radar backscatter.
-Tesserae often represent the oldest material at any given location & are among the most tectonically deformed terrains on Venus's surface.
+Tessera are regions of heavily deformed terrain on Venus, characterized by two or more intersecting tectonic elements, high topography, & subsequent high radar backscatter.
+Tessera often represent the oldest material at any given location & are among the most tectonically deformed terrains on Venus's surface.
 Diverse types of tessera terrain exist.
 It is not currently clear if this is due to a variety in the interactions of Venus's mantle with regional crustal or lithospheric stresses, or if these diverse terrains represent different locations in the timeline of crustal plateau formation & fall.
 Multiple models of tessera formation exist & further extensive studies of Venus's surface are necessary to fully understand this complex terrain.

 **Exploration.**

 Pioneer Venus Orbiter detected regions of anomalous radar properties & high backscatter.
-Using [SAR](synthetic_aperture_radar.md) imaging, the Venera 15 & Venera 16 orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named "parquet" (tiled floors), later known as "Tesserae".
+Using [SAR](synthetic_aperture_radar.md) imaging, the Venera 15 & Venera 16 orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named "parquet" (tiled floors), later known as "Tessera".
 The most recent data concerning tessera terrain comes from the Magellan Mission, in which the majority of Venus's surface was mapped in high resolution (~100 m/pixel).
 Future missions to Venus would allow for further understanding of tessera terrain.

 **Location.**

-Tesserae are recognized as covering 7.3% of Venus's surface, approximately 33.2×106 km, & occur mostly within a few extensive provinces.
-They are heavily concentrated between 0°E & 150°E. These longitudes represent a large area between a crustal extension center in the Aphrodite Terra & a crustal convergence center in Ishtar Terra.
-Tesserae are exposed almost entirely within Venus's crustal plateaus.
+Tessera are recognized as covering 7.3 % of Venus's surface, approximately 33.2 × 106 km, & occur mostly within a few extensive provinces.
+They are heavily concentrated between 0 & 150 °E. These longitudes represent a large area between a crustal extension center in the Aphrodite Terra & a crustal convergence center in Ishtar Terra.
+Tessera are exposed almost entirely within Venus's crustal plateaus.
 Tessera inliers, regions of tessera not found within current crustal plateaus are thought to represent regions of collapsed crustal plateaus.
-Large regions of tessera terrain are labelled based on their latitude.
-Regions in the equatorial & southern latitudes are labelled as "Regio" while regions in the northern latitudes are labelled as "Tesserae".
+Large regions of tessera terrain are labeled based on their latitude.
+Regions in the equatorial & southern latitudes are labeled as "Regio" while regions in the northern latitudes are labeled as "Tessera".

-A comprehensive list of Regiones & Tesserae can be found under <https://en.wikipedia.org/wiki/List_of_geological_features_on_Venus>.
+A comprehensive list of Regiones & Tessera can be found under <https://en.wikipedia.org/wiki/List_of_geological_features_on_Venus>.
 Some well explored regions of tessera include: Aphrodite Terra, Alpha Regio, Beta Regio, Fortuna Tessera, Ovda Regio.

 **Origins.**

-Tesserae represent an ancient time of globally thin lithosphere on Venus.
+Tessera represent an ancient time of globally thin lithosphere on Venus.
 Tessera Terrain does not participate in the global resurfacing events of Venus.
-It was thought by many researches that the Tesserae might form a global "onion skin" of sorts, & extended beneath Venus's regional plains.
+It was thought by many researches that the Tessera might form a global "onion skin" of sorts, & extended beneath Venus's regional plains.
 However, the currently accepted models support regional formation.
 Multiple models have been put forward to explain the formation of tessera terrain.
 Models of formation by mantle downwelling & pulsating continents are the most currently accepted models.
 A model of formation due to a lava pond via bolide impact was put forth, although it has not currently gained much traction in the scientific community due to skepticism of the ability of a bolide impact to generate sufficient melt.
 A model of formation due to mantle plumes (upwelling) was persistent for many years, however, it has since been abandoned due to its contradictory prediction of sequences of extension versus the observed cross cutting relationships.

 **Varieties.**

 Individual patterns of Tessera Terrain record the variations in interactions of the mantle with local regional stresses.
 This variation manifests itself in a wide array of diverse terrain types.
 Multiple types of sampled Tessera Terrain are below, however, they are not meant as a classification scheme, & instead emphasize the variety of terrain types.

    - **Fold Terrain** is easily recognizable by its well defined linear fabrics.
 This type of terrain is composed of long ridges & valleys, greater than 100 km long, that are cross cut by minor extensional fractures that run perpendicular to the fold axes of the ridges.
 This likely formed due to unidirectional contraction.
    - **Lava Flow Terrain** is named such due to its resemblance to Pahoehoe flows found on Earth, with long curving ridges.
 It is thought that this terrain may be formed due to displacement & deformation due to movement of the material beneath these crustal pieces.
    - **Ribbon Terrain** is characterized by ribbons & folds that are typically orthogonal to one another.
 Ribbons are long & narrow extensional troughs that are separated by narrow ridges.
 Ribbon terrain can be found both in large crustal plateaus & within tessera inliers.
-   - **S-C Terrain** is named such due to its geometric similarity to S-C tectonic fabrics on Earth.
+   - **S‑C Terrain** is named such due to its geometric similarity to S‑C tectonic fabrics on Earth.
 It consists of two main structures: synchronous folds & small, 5 ‑ 20 km long graben that cross cut the folds perpendicularly.
-Unlike many other types of tessera terrain, S-C terrain indicates a simple, rather than complex deformation history in which deformation due to widespread motion on Venus is widely distributed.
-This type of terrain also indicates that strike-slip movement on Venus's surface is possible.
+Unlike many other types of tessera terrain, S‑C terrain indicates a simple, rather than complex deformation history in which deformation due to widespread motion on Venus is widely distributed.
+This type of terrain also indicates that strike‑slip movement on Venus's surface is possible.
    - **Basin & Dome Terrain**, also known as honeycomb terrain, consists of curved ridges & troughs that form a pattern analogous to an egg carton.
 These structures represent multiple phases of deformation, & are considered the most complex appearing style of tessera.
 Basin & dome terrain is typically found within the center of crustal plateaus.
-   - **Star Terrain** is composed of multiple graben & fractures that trend in many directions, but radiate in a star-like pattern.
+   - **Star Terrain** is composed of multiple graben & fractures that trend in many directions, but radiate in a star‑like pattern.
 This pattern is thought to be due to doming underneath previously deformed & fractured areas, in which the local uplift causes the radiating pattern.

 <p style="page-break-after:always"> </p>

 ## Developing features
-   - Launch window opens roughly every 19 months (1 year 7 months).

 **Literature:**

    1. Венера — неукротимая планета (2018, Москва) — short story of the Venus explorations; starting point.